SSH Secure Shell is an encryption network protocol that provides secure encrypted communications between two hosts.

 2) How to Automatically Accept SSH Key Fingerprint Using ssk-keyscan Command?

-This is another method, it is very simple.
-The ssh-keycan tool allows you to append the ssh key fingerprint to the user-known_host file on the remote server.
+This is another simple method.
+The ssh-keycan tool allows you to append the ssh key fingerprint to the user known_host file on the remote server.

-This tool is very useful when you want to add bulk.
+This tool is very useful when you want to add in bulk.

 This command must be inserted into the shell script before calling the actual command in the script.